okavango81/edplus_frontend/README.md

 ## Project description

-This project consists of a static template developed in Angular, which will serve as the basis for future integration with a Restful API built in Sprig and a MySQL database.
+This project consists of a static template developed in Angular, which will serve as the basis for future integration with a Restful API built in Spring and a MySQL database.
 The objective here is to create an initial structure that facilitates the implementation of front-end functionalities, ensuring efficient integration with the back-end and the database.

 ## Objectives